More And More Unto The Perfect Day: A Good Review At Chanticleer

 Q: You would agree, though, man’s understanding of the eternal, is iffy at best–

 Harvey: No, I wouldn’t.
 There’s no real mystery about the eternal, even though it’s made out to be so very mysterious.
 Time, like order, is epistemological.
 It happens inside the human brain.
-As such it only pertains to man.
-Time is specifically man’s way of measuring movement.
-Take man and man’s brain out of the equation and there is no such thing as time: there’s only movement.
+As such it only pertains to humans.
+Time is specifically the human way of measuring movement.
+Take the human brain out of the equation and there is no such thing as time: there’s only movement.
 Movement of what?
 Things.
 Planets, particles, dust, matter — all these things do not truck with time.
 The universe is out of time in the literal sense.
 It is non-temporal.
 It is timeless.